saltict/availproject.github.io/docs/operate/validator/0040-backup-node.md

 id: backup
 title: How to Backup Your Avail Validator
 sidebar_label: Backup Your Validator
-description: "Learn about backup tasks for Avail validator."
+description: "A comprehensive guide on backup tasks essential for maintaining an Avail Validator."
 keywords:
   - docs
   - avail